jarle/remix-adonisjs-docs/docs/getting-started/add-to-existing-adonisjs-project.md

-# Adding Remix to an existing AdonisJS 6 project
+# Adding React Router to an existing AdonisJS 6 project

 Requirements:
 - AdonisJS 6